 I also knew how to do retail of surfboards and clothing, and so I taught meditation and yoga by night, and sold surfboards and board shorts and surfboard wax and other kinds of things by day.
 And this was how I started to gain my footing in Australian society.

-This all is dating back to about 1970, as I said, and thus began my first, my 30 years of being domicile in Australia.
+This all dates back to about 1970, as I said, and thus began my first 30 years of being domiciled in Australia.
 My relationship with Maharishi was primary to me, and even though I married and raised beautiful children in Australia, many children, nonetheless, I maintained my contact with Maharishi, largely by flying to wherever he was at a given time.

 [16:09] Maharishi Domicile in Switzerland

 During most of the 1970s, Maharishi was domiciled in Switzerland.
 He had lived in India for quite a number of years, and based himself there.
 While traveling around the world on his world tours, he would always come home to India.
 And then, starting around 1970, ’71, he changed his plan because one of the problems with India was that it was a long way away from his European devotees and his American devotees.